 Why USPS informed delivery is important to claim for your name and address

 Ironically, the same convenience of Informed Delivery that allows you to prevent ID theft can also encourage it, if you don’t sign up before an aspiring thief.
-The requirements to enroll in the service are few and basic you only need information which is public such as cities and addresses of prior residence and sale price of a home.
+The requirements to enroll in the service are few and basic.
+The information is public information, such as the cities and addresses of prior residences and the sale price of a home.
 A good thief can find these with a few keystrokes on the computer.
-And while not common is has happened and continues to do so.
+And while not common, it has happened and continues to do so.
 Enroll today, I have and I’m very happy with the service.

-While more expensive than a regular mailbox, one designed with a lock has the additional benefit that they tend to be larger and you can, therefore, leave for a couple of days and not bother a neighbor to pick up the mail, or stop it with the postal service and know that it is secure.
+While more expensive than a regular mailbox, one designed with a lock has the additional benefit that the mailbox tends to be larger, and you can, therefore, leave for a couple of days and not bother a neighbor to pick up your mail or stop it with the postal service and know that it is secure.
 Easy to install a security mailbox works so that you can only retrieve delivered mail by opening the lock with a key to access the secure compartment.